Employment can improve your physical and mental wellbeing and there are different ways to help you along your way to employment.

 - helpful tips on finding new employment such as making the most of 'Find a Job', using social media and exploring the hidden labour market.

 - guidance on how to write an application form and relating it to a possible interview

 - help with interview skills, including tips on preparing and planning for the types of interview and questions to expect.

-For more information visit the National Careers Service information online.
+For more information visit the National Careers Service.